 If you need help on how to manually drain a washing machine, look no further!
 Sometimes, it’s as simple as needing to re-secure the lid, while other times call for a little elbow grease.
-This step-by-step will guide you through draining and even unclogging your washing machine.
+This step-by-step guide from Top Shelf Services will guide you through draining your washing machine.

 What do I Need to Drain a Washing Machine?

 Draining a washing machine will require a few tools.
 Before you get started on a DIY washer drain, make sure you have:

 - An additional shallow container if you have a front-loading machine